MichaelKaaden/dockerized-app/README.md

 ```

 Our updated `docker-compose.yml` will now use `envsubst` to produce the correct
-`src/assets/settings.json` file for each container by substituting the base URL:
+`src/assets/settings.json` file from this template for each container by
+substituting the base URL:

 ```yaml
 version: "3"